christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 8.1.
 Inventing Ancient Greece\
 8.2.
 The 'Achaemenid' Empire is the Parthian Empire\
 8.3.
 Fabricating 'Ancient' Egypt\
+8.4.
+Rome: The Phantom Empire on the Tiber\
-8.4 The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)\
+8.5.
+The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)\
-8.5 The Jesuit Operation (16th-18th c.)\
+8.6.
+The Jesuit Operation (16th-18th c.)\
 Part 9.
 Sects of the Imperial Cult\
 9\.
 Identifying the Flavian Scribes\
 9.1.
 Christianity\